 And the best part, customers adopted to this approach like fish to water.
 Communicating their requirements is now a breeze.

-Level 1 formatting; to put it in a popular term used here in Chillibreeze, “Basic formatting” is a general cleanup that is applied to PowerPoint.
+To put it in a popular term used here in Chillibreeze, “basic formatting” is a general cleanup that is applied to PowerPoint.
 Such as alignment, spacing, consistency, clean look and feel of the deck.

 Internal team reports